Our Future Path! A plan for a better world!

 Flood of Lies

 In some cases, the individuals and groups trying to manipulate us may not be able to come up with a believable lie.
-In this case, they may try to flood us with many different lies.
-They are hoping something sticks, even if different individuals end up believing different lies.
-Even when we do not believe any of these lies, they may have thrown so many different lies at us that we may not know what to believe, and therefore not even believe the truth.
+In these cases, they may try to flood us with many different lies.
+They are hoping we will experience cognitive overload and not be able to logically evaluate all the lies.
+Maybe some lie sticks, even if different individuals end up believing a different lie.
+However, even when we do not believe any of these lies, they may have thrown so many different lies at us that we may not know what to believe, and therefore not even believe the truth.

 To counter a flood of lies, we need to take the time to filter out all the lies so that we can get to the truth.
-Once we have learned the truth, we must counter each lie with that truth.
+The best thing is to check with some reliable source who would be able to get to the truth.
+Once we have learned the truth, we must then counter each lie with that truth.

 Reluctance to admit when we were wrong